modeco80/neptunevm/doc/project_eh_strategy.md

 This document outlines the strategies the NeptuneVM code will use for error handling.

+Exceptions are not outright disabled, however the NeptuneVM code does not use exceptions for error handling.

 ## Recoverable Errors

 `absl::Status` and `absl::StatusOr<T>` are used for handling recoverable errors.